gregdon13/ntz-java/README.md

 They require interacting with vim or nano, and manual formatting.
 Yuck.

-ntz takes command line arguments and builds tidy todo/remember lists using the inherent neatness of Java.
+ntz takes command line arguments and builds tidy todo/remember lists using Java.
 The result is a notes system that is easily manipulated with the command line using ntz' interface.